-The EOP of the City of Hampton (the "City") is an all-discipline, all-hazard plan that establishes a single, comprehensive framework for the management of city incidents.
+Hampton's EOP is an all-discipline, all-hazard plan that establishes a single, comprehensive framework for the management of city incidents.
 It establishes the guidelines for conducting efficient, effective, and coordinated emergency operations involving the use of all resources belonging to the City or available to it.
 In addition, the EOP provides the structure and mechanisms for the coordination of state and federal support to the locality and impacted individuals and businesses.